-Clutch, an independent research firm that ranks development companies based on their ability to deliver, ranked CognitiveClouds as a Top App Developer in India.
+Clutch, an independent research firm that ranks development companies based on their ability to deliver, ranked CognitiveClouds as a Top App Developer.

 Are you integrating an existing software product with a popular wearable device like Apple Watch or are you building wearable hardware, firmware and software from the ground up?
 While both strategies can make sense, we recommend making a good business case for pursuing the latter approach.
 Wearable products gather information about the person or animal wearing the device and provide feedback via a companion mobile app, built-in display, or voice interface.
 Successful wearable products solve real-world pain points.